 Welcome to our page of useful Teacher Resources for anyone teaching, or considering teaching, DIY classes of any kind.
 We think teaching is a smart & complimentary way to add an additional revenue stream to your existing maker business – or to simply finance your favorite hobbies.
-Tip: If you’d like to be notified whenever a new resource is added to this page, be sure to sign up for our brand new Special “Teachers Only” Email List at the bottom of this page.
+Tip: If you’d like to be notified whenever new teacher resources are added to this page, be sure to sign up for our brand new Special “Teachers Only” Email List at the bottom of this page.
+Some of the below teacher resources are paid, but many are free!
 Is there a topic that you’d like to see included on this page?
 Contact us & let us know!

 2-Hour Recorded Video eClass